Employee Needs More Leave After a Month Off: Should It Be Unpaid or Use CL Balance?

 mukherjee1234

-Thanks for your reply.
-She is working with us since Feb 2012.
-She took one month unpaid leave on Feb 2013.
-Now she is again requesting for 15 days leave .
-However from April 13-March 14, as per our company norms an employee is entitled for 12 CL & 12 ML throughout the year.
-Kindly let me know whether she will be given UNPAID LEAVE or from CL balance ?
-I am totally confused.
-Kinldy suggest.
+Hi Chaitanya Krishna, thanks for your reply.
+She has been working with us since February 2012.
+She took one month of unpaid leave in February 2013.
+Now, she is requesting 15 days of leave.
+However, from April 2013 to March 2014, as per our company norms, an employee is entitled to 12 CL (Casual Leave) and 12 ML (Medical Leave) throughout the year.

 Mahr

 Casual leaves are defined types in various organizations.
 Casual leave is not a recognized form of leave and is not subject to any rules made by the Government of India.
-Casual Leaves are essentially intended for short periods.
-In many companies CL will not be granted for more than 5 days at any one time, except under special circumstances.
+Casual leaves are essentially intended for short periods.
+In many companies, CL will not be granted for more than 5 days at any one time, except under special circumstances.

 devakireddy